ColleagueRiley/c-plus/README.md

 # installing
     to install cplus, simply move cplus into your bin directory, on unix you can do this just by running `sudo make install` or `sudo mv cplus /usr/bin`

-    to install cplus on windows however, you must move cplus into the same directory that your c-compiler exectuable file is in
+    to install cplus on windows however, you must move cplus into the same directory that your c-compiler executable file is in

 # Supported Features
 - structs can be used normally without typedef
 - structs can be used as a class, i.e. the usr can define functions inside structs

-externally defined functions use the same synstax as c++
+externally defined functions use the same syntax as c++

 ex.
 ```cpp